-Viewed as one of the most important subjects around planning, resilience was identified as a subject difficult to engage with, as it relates to long-term, high-impact, low-probability events.
+Viewed as one of the most important subjects around planning, resilience was identified as a subject difficult to engage with, as it relates to long-term, high-impact, lowprobability events.
 Meanwhile, terminology around such concepts can pose an additional barrier to meaningful engagement.

 Research on resilience explored customer views and perceptions of long-term challenges facing water resources management and the delivery of water, and the impacts that these can have on customers when they interfere with the capacity of a water company to maintain essential services.
-Most companies took their customers on a journey from uninformed to informed, to understand their perceptions of drought risk, and more generally water scarcity and the water environment in the context of population growth and climate change, as well as their views, expectations and priorities regarding resilience planning under different risk scenarios, reactions to extreme drought measures, investments considered to increase resilience to drought and the various water resource options that would needed to be developed to do this, willingness to pay for resilience activities, and insights on how best to communicate resilience topics to customers.
+Most companies took their customers on a journey from uninformed to informed, to understand their perceptions of drought risk, and more generally water scarcity and the water environment in the context of population growth and climate change, as well as their views, expectations and priorities regarding resilience planning under different risk scenarios, reactions to extreme drought measures, investments considered to be developed to do this, willingness to pay for resilience activities, and insights on how best to communicate resilience topics to customers.